JonCooperWorks/wiretap/README.md

 Pass the bucket, endpoint and region for S3 compatible storage using the `--storage-bucket`, `--storage-endpoint` and `--storage-region` flags.

 ### Log Intervals
-`wiretap` can be made to log packets to S3 compatible at intervals.
+`wiretap` can be made to log packets to S3 compatible storage at intervals.
 By default, it will log every million (1000000) packets or 5 minutes, whichever comes first.
 You can change these with the `--max-packets-per-log` and `--packet-log-interval` flags.